bobbybudnick/SFS-Infrastructure/README.md

 2 Lattepanda original died during production of this device
 Important to boost incoming 5v to around 5.25v for stability with heavy USB load

-7. FreeBSD tablet switch admnistration device - installed
+7. FreeBSD tablet switch administration device - installed
 Available for real time switch administration with monitoring/stats/QOS/VLAN
 Udoo x86 Ultra SBC with 8GB RAM and internal gigabit ethernet
 Attached to different subnet that is the same as switch